jackyliang/Drexel-Shaft-Protection/README.md

 ### TODO

-1. Drop classes
+- Drop classes
 	- add a new associative array for `drop` in `info.json`
 	- remove classes by iterating through the CRNs
-2. Better/more error handling
+- [x] Better/more error handling
-	- handling the incorrect login credentials
+	- [x] handling the incorrect login credentials
-	- ...
+	- [x] handling incorrect `info.json` file
+	- [x] handling missing `info.json` file
-3. Not hardcoding the term selection
+- Not hardcoding the term selection
 	- term selection is currently hardcoded for the specific term i.e. `201535`.
 See if a index be selected instead
-4. Show each submission error
+- [x] Show each submission error
-5. Show total credit hours
+- [x] Show total credit hours

 ### Common errors and fixes